 Index-linked securities are similar but the payments out are normally increased by a prices index e.g. for UK government index-linked securities, payments out are increased in line with the UK Retail Prices Index.

-On the whole, investing in Government or Corporate bonds is seen as lower-risk than investing in equities.
-To date, no UK government has ever failed to pay back money owed to investors (Source: Debt Management Office, June 2016).
+On the whole, investing in government or corporate bonds is seen as lower-risk than investing in equities.
+To date, no UK government has ever failed to pay back money owed to investors (Source: Debt Management Office, January 2017).
 However it is possible for a government bond to default.
 But with corporate bonds there is a risk that the company may not be able to repay its loan or that it may default on its interest payments.

 The risks related to investing in bonds can be reduced if you invest through a bond fund.
 Where a fund manager selects a range of bonds, you are less reliant on the performance of any one company or government.
 If bond income generated is reinvested by the fund, bond funds can be used to provide attractive levels of growth.
 However, there is a risk you might not get back the amount you invest and the income you receive is neither fixed or guaranteed.

-Where a fund is exposed to these types of risk, we have rated the fund as having a risk type of "Fixed Interest".
+Where a fund could be exposed to these types of risk, we have rated the fund as having a risk type of "Fixed Interest".

 Commercial property investment generally means the fund is sharing in the returns from the ownership of some buildings (for example, offices and shopping centres).
 The value of the property may increase and tenants may pay rent to the owners of the building.